YohaiCP/d9-autobrd-gcp/README.md

-# d9-autobrd
+# d9-autobrd-gcp
-Serverless functions that facilitate automated onboarding of AWS, Azure, and GCP cloud accounts for Dome9.
+Serverless function for onboarding GCP projects in Dome9.